 What happens if you’re rendered incapacitated?
 What happens if you have a memory issue and can no longer legally assign your own caretakers?
 These issues can all be assigned through the estate planning process.
 This way, in the worst-case scenario, you’re not leaving your family members with costly legal expenses in order to assign your medical and financial guardian.

 This is how many people find themselves in a conundrum.
 Once an elderly person is diagnosed with a memory issue, it may be too late to take legal precautions to protect their assets and provide the best care for their long term needs.

 How to Deal with Your Loved One’s Estate

 The truth is that many people don’t really think about estate planning until they’re in the thick of it.
 If you have a parent or elderly relative who’s recently downsized and considering their estate options, or has left you their home, it can be a great reminder that we all need to plan for our property — especially if there have been complications getting through their estate due to a lack of planning.

 If you are in the position that you’ve inherited their home or need to liquefy a loved one’s assets to prepare for a transition to assisted living, HomeGo can help.
-Our licensed agents can provide you with a same-day cash offer and close in as little as 7 days.
+Our local agents can provide you with a same-day cash offer and close in as little as 7 days.
 Dealing with a change in health status for a loved one can be draining and time-consuming, but selling the home doesn’t have to be.